biodiversitydata-se/SBDI4R/README.md

-# SBDI4R
+# r-functionality
-R package to search and access data made available through the Swedish biodiversity data infrastructure SBDI
+R functionality for SBDI data portal

+Here we compile R code (functions, potential package) to be used with the SBDI.